orgua/PCB_design_optimizations/fine_pitch_components.rst

 Fine Pitch Components
 =====================

 The goal is to reflow 0.35 mm pitched components more reliably.
 This collection of techniques is a result of ~ 10 years of designing and manually finishing PCBs.
+But they are only suggestions as most of them come with a tradeoff.

 Subsections